snh3003/QuantumHack-AltF4/README.md

 Solar power plants, be they on rooftops or on the ground, require significant area.
 While solar power has some critical sustainability advantages over fossil-based thermal power.

 A simple rule of thumb is to take 100 sq ft for every 1kW of solar panels.
+Thus, a 1 MW solar power plant with crystalline panels (about 18% efficiency) will require about 4 acres, while the same plant with thin film technology (12% efficiency) will require about 6 acres.
+The area required by thin film panels is about 50% more than that for the crystalline, as the latter are about 50% more efficient than the former.